The Importance of Website Speed for SEO and What You Can Do to Improve It

 The fact is that consumers today demand instant satisfaction.
 People don't have to wait for anything anymore, and they don't want to wait for your website to load.
 If it's not fast enough, they'll find one that is.

-Site speed and SEO
+Importance of Site speed and SEO

 Site speed is one of the few factors that Google have publicly stated directly affects search rankings.
 The primary goal of search engines is to do everything possible to make sure they are giving users what they are searching for.
 Slow websites aren't on that list.